jlevy/og-equity-compensation/README.md

 ### How this Guide is organized

+This Guide contains **a lot** of material.
+And it’s dense.
-You may wish to read this Guide all the way through, front to back, or jump to a specific area, depending on your familiarity with the subject.
+A few readers may wish to read front to back, but more likely you should **search or navigate directly** to parts that are of interest to you, and **refer back** to the foundational topics as needed.

 Equity compensation lies at the intersection of corporate law, taxation, and employee compensation, and so requires some basic understanding of all three.
 You might think compensation and taxation are separate topics, but they are so intertwined it would be misleading to explain one without the other.

-We cover *a lot* of the basics on each of these areas up front, so that later the messy interactions of tax and compensation are clearer.
+We cover material in logical order, so that if you do read the earlier sections first, the interactions of tax and compensation are clearer.
-If you know much of this, or are in a hurry, we encourage you to **jump ahead** to later sections and **refer back** to the basics sections when needed.

-We begin with some fundamentals on companies and how they grow:
+The first sections are about how companies work and how they grow:

 - [**Fundamentals of Stock Corporations**](#fundamentals-of-stock-corporations): To understand exactly what equity is, it’s essential to know how companies organize their ownership, how